-The participants of the focus groups highlighted the need for cooperation among different stakeholders.
-The suggestions revolve around an opening of the school to the community, through partnerships with various bodies.
+The participants of the focus groups highlighted the need for cooperation among the different stakeholders.
+The suggestions revolve around opening the school to the community, through partnerships with various bodies.
 Interestingly, this finding emerged to different extents in all national focus groups analyses.

-The necessity of discussion among and joint action of school principals, teachers, students and parents was a common finding in all countries' focus groups.
+The necessity for discussion among and joint action from school principals, teachers, students and parents was a common finding in all countries' focus groups.
 The participants claim that parents need to be encouraged to actively participate in school life and cooperate with teachers in order to combat violence.